smit-85016/smit-85016/README.md

   </a>
 </div>
 <h1 align="center">Hi 👋, I'm Smit Shah</h1>
-<h3 align="center">I`m Aspiring Software Engineer from India.
-I have been working in the field of web design and development for 2 years.
-I have a lot of experience in creating websites and web applications.
-I have also been working as a Discord bot developer for 1 year.
-I have a professional approach to work and I am always ready to help you with your project.
-My job is to build your website so that it is functional and user-friendly but at the same time attractive.
-Moreover, I add personal touch to your product and make sure that is eye-catching and easy to use.
-My aim is to bring across your message and identity in the most creative way.
-I created web design for many famous brand companies.</h3>
+<h3 align="center">an aspiring software engineer hailing from India.
+With a solid 2-year background in web design and development, I've honed my skills in crafting websites and web applications that are not only functional but also visually captivating.
+Over the past year, I've expanded my expertise into Discord bot development.

+I take pride in my professional approach, having collaborated with some of the most famous brands to create user-friendly and attractive digital experiences.
+My mission is to infuse each project with a unique personal touch, ensuring it stands out and is easy to navigate.

+Let me help you bring your vision to life in the most creative and impactful way!</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=smit-85016" alt="smit-85016" /></a> </p>